berkanankal/memories-app/README.md

 ```

 Go to the client directory.
-Install dependencies and run client.
+Install dependencies and run the client.

 ```bash
 cd client